 Students are considered tardy if they are not in class when the bell rings.
 All students arriving late must check in through the attendance office before proceeding to class.

-Chronic tardiness without a note or phone call: Receive a Detention.
+Tardy under 30 minutes without a note or phone call: Receive a Detention.

-A parent/guardian may call on the same day to clear the tardy and remove the detention.
+A parent/guardian may call by 2:30pm on the same day to clear the tardy and remove the detention.